Marella Cruises fleet

 - In March 2015, Royal Caribbean International (RCI) announced they had agreed to sell Splendour of the Seas to TUI in the second quarter of 2016.
 TUI would lease the vessel to Thomson Cruises in order to replace Island Escape.

-- In May 2015, TUI Group announced plans for Mein Schiff 1 and Mein Schiff 2 to be transferred to Thomson over the next few years.
+- In May 2015, TUI Group announced plans for Mein Schiff 1 and Mein Schiff 2 (now Mein Schiff Herz) to be transferred to Thomson over the next few years.
+Shiff 1 (renamed Marella Explorer) entered Marella's fleet in 2017.
+In October 2015, Thomson's Island Cruises brand was discontinued after its only ship MS Island Escape (now Ocean Gala) completed its last voyage with Thomson.

 Onboard cuisine offers everything you can think about - from healthy options to exotic local specialties and culinary choices on offer.
 Daytime entertainment with Marella cruises is great for all members of the family.
 There are also different activities for children onboard and special children’s menu for junior diners.
 You can relax each evening in the wide range of bars and lounges or enjoy first class entertainment with singers and comedians.

-Marella's fly-cruise deals from UK to Caribbean are served by regional Thomson Airways flights from the UK airports Cardiff, Doncaster Sheffield, East Midlands, Glasgow, Newcastle, Stansted, Birmingham, Manchester, Gatwick.
-Flights are to the company's Caribbean homeports Bridgetown Barbados and Montego Bay Jamaica.
+Marella fly-cruise deals from UK to Caribbean are served by regional Thomson Airways flights from UK airports (Cardiff, Doncaster Sheffield, East Midlands, Glasgow, Newcastle, Stansted, Birmingham, Manchester, London-Gatwick).
+Flights are to company's Caribbean homeports Bridgetown Barbados and Montego Bay Jamaica.

-On select cruises Marella offers free all-inclusive upgrades on the company's older ships.
-The line's new vessels (Marella Discovery and Marella Discovery 2) offer these all-inclusive packages as standard cruise fare inclusion.
+On select cruises, Marella offers free all-inclusive upgrades on fleet's older liners.
+The new vessels (Marella Discovery and Marella Discovery 2) offered these all-inclusive packages as standard fare inclusion.
+Since summer 2019, TUI's Marella brand operates with all-inclusive cruise deals fleetwide.

 Itinerary of Marella Cruises